promised-ai/redpoll-website/content/blog/ds-death-spiral.md

 We built Reformer on humanistic AI.
 Humanistic AI allows us to chew through analyses.
 It is especially powerful for discovery and green-fielding: getting answers from your data when there is no preexisting model or no satisfactory preexisting model.
-If you are considering dropping a dataset into a random forest or neural net to see what comes out, your experience would better using a humanistic AI system.
+If you are considering dropping a dataset into a random forest or neural net to see what comes out, your experience would be much improved using a humanistic AI system.
 That said, there are situations when you might want to go another route.

 The humanistic approach is fast because it is flexible, and it is flexible because it makes few assumptions.